 The case of Harris and others v Kaamil Education Ltd and others is a recent, salutary warning for employers.
 Ten care workers were awarded a total of around £100,000 in back pay for periods during which they had received less than the National Minimum Wage (“NMW”).
 The care workers claimed that they should have been paid the NMW for travelling and waiting time between care appointments and whilst the Employment Tribunal did not in fact provide a legal opinion on whether the NMW was due to the care workers (in respect of travelling and waiting time), after four years of litigation the three home care providers agreed to pay this.

 The care workers asked for the methodology of how they had calculated their claims to be included in the judgment by consent as a useful guide to other care workers wanting to make similar claims in the care sector.
 The homecare service providers did not oppose the method or calculation or put forward an alternative method.
-It remains to be seen whether this methodology will be used in future cases as Employment Tribunal decisions are not binding and aspects of the methodology used potentially underestimated the value of the care workers’ claims.
+But it remains to be seen whether this methodology will be used in future cases, as Employment Tribunal decisions are not binding and aspects of the methodology used potentially underestimated the value of the care workers’ claims.

 Employers should take real care when assessing what falls within and out-with ‘working time’ and should seek specialist advice where there is any doubt.
 What may appear to be a small judgment for one individual, can quickly become a significant liability over time and when multiplied across a group of employees.